PanDAWMS/panda-docs/docs/source/client/pathena.rst

 Use ``--nEventsPerJob`` that splits input files per nEventsPerJob and generates a job for each input chunk.
-Note that the value of ``--nEventsPerJob`` is used only to split files, but the value is not automatically propagated to the payload.
+Note that the value of ``--nEventsPerJob`` is used only to split files, but the value is not automatically propagated to the payload since how to configure the number of events in the payload can depend on user's customization of Athena.
 You need to specify *maxEvents=XYZ* or something consistently in your jobOptions file, or the execution string if the ``--trf`` option is used.